inko-lang/inko/docs/source/virtual-machine/bytecode.md

 ## Header

 Every bytecode image must start with a header.
-The header consists out of two
+The header consists out of three
 parts:

-1. A signature.
+1. A signature
-1. The version of the bytecode format.
+1. The version of the bytecode format
+1. The module entry point

 The signature is a `[u8; 4]` containing the following `u8` values: